BAG – Obligation to Record Working Hours

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

-The Federal Labor Court decided on September 13, 2022, that employers in Germany must already systematically record their employees’ working hours (Ref.
-1 ABR 22/21).
+The Federal Labor Court decided in its resolution of September 13, 2022, that employers in Germany must already systematically record the working hours of their employees (Ref: 1 ABR 22/21).

-The obligation to record working hours in Germany so far only exists for overtime and Sunday work, explains the economic law firm MTR Rechtsanwälte.
-This is likely to end after the current decision of the Federal Labor Court.
-As the BAG clarified, the obligation to record working hours in Germany already exists.
+The obligation to record working hours in Germany has so far only existed for overtime and Sunday work, explains the law firm MTR Rechtsanwälte.
+This is likely to change after the current decision of the Federal Labor Court.
+As the BAG clarified, the obligation to record working hours already exists in Germany.

-In doing so, the BAG was based on the so-called time clock ruling of the European Court of Justice from May 14, 2019.
+With this, the BAG aligned itself with the so-called time clock ruling of the European Court of Justice from May 14, 2019.
 The ECJ decided that employers must establish a system for daily recording of their employees’ working hours.
-However, in German labor law, there has so far been no corresponding adjustment.
+However, in German labor law, there has been no corresponding adaptation so far.

-Now the BAG has pre-empted the legislator.
-It found that the obligation to record working hours already arises from § 3 para.
-2 no. 1 of the Occupational Safety and Health Act (ArbSchG) in combination with the ECJ ruling.
+Now the BAG has anticipated the legislator.
+It determined that the obligation to record working hours already arises from § 3 Abs.
+2 Nr.
+1 of the Occupational Safety and Health Act (ArbSchG) in combination with the ECJ ruling.

-The underlying case was about whether a works council has the right to initiate the introduction of an electronic working time recording system if such a system has not yet been introduced.
-The BAG did deny this, but only because the obligation to introduce a systematic time recording already arises from § 3 para.
-2 no. 1 ArbSchG, and thus an initiative right of the works council is not necessary.
+The underlying case concerned whether a works council has an initiative right to introduce an electronic time recording system if such a system has not yet been introduced.
+The BAG denied this, but only because the obligation to introduce systematic time recording already arises from § 3 Abs.
+2 Nr.
+1 ArbSchG and thus an initiative right of the works council is not necessary.

-Even if the works council suffered a setback at first glance, the decision of the Erfurt judges is likely to have far-reaching consequences for employers, as they now have to systematically record their employees’ working hours.
-This also applies to employees in offices or administrations, where work has so far been more based on the principle of trust-based working time.
-Similarly, mobile working or home office is affected by the obligation to record working hours.
+Even if the works council seemingly faced a defeat at first glance, the decision of the Erfurt judges is likely to have far-reaching consequences for employers, as they must now systematically record the working hours of their employees.
+This also applies to employees in offices or administrations, where work is usually based on the principle of trust-based working hours.
+Mobile working or home office is also affected by the obligation to record working hours.

-The judges have not made any stipulations on how working time is to be recorded.
-However, it is clear following the decision that it must be recorded.
-Employers should therefore address the introduction of a time recording system at an early stage.
+Although the judges did not make any specifications on how working hours should be recorded, it is clear from the decision that they must be recorded.
+Employers should, therefore, engage with the introduction of a time recording system at an early stage.